Grey Wolves (organization): Name and symbolism

 The organization's members are known as Ülkücüler, which literally means "idealists".
 Its informal name is inspired by the ancient legend of Asena, a she-wolf in the Ergenekon, a Tengrist ancient myth associated with Turkic ethnic origins in the Central Asian steppes.
-In Turkey, the wolf also symbolizes honor.
+In Turkey, the wolf also symbolizes honour.
 The Grey Wolves have a "strong emphasis on leadership and hierarchical, military-like organisation."

-The Grey Wolves also use what scholar Ahmet İnsel describes as "fascist slogans imported from America", such as "Love it or leave it" (Ya Sev Ya Terk Et!) and "Communists to Moscow" (Komünistler Moskova'ya).
+According to scholar Ahmet İnsel, the Grey wolves also use "fascist slogans imported from America", such as "Love it or leave it" (Ya Sev Ya Terk Et!) and "Communists to Moscow" (Komünistler Moskova'ya).